-The second process is to evaluate the attributes of entities, which plays the role of bridge between objective entities and emotional evocation.
-Thus, the goal of the attribute module is to extract features that can represent the emotion-related characteristics of entities.
+The attribute module is used to extract features representing the emotional characteristics of the entities.
+It bridges the gap between the entities themselves and the emotions those entities evoke.

-We extract attribute features based on the feature map v4, which contains high-level semantic information.
-Considering that different location features of an entity have different importance in evaluating attributes, for example, the emotional characteristics of the entity "person" are usually more related to the face region, thus we use the attention mechanism to calculate the weight of each location of the entity, as shown in the following formula:
+Regions of an entity differ in importance when evaluating attributes.
+For example, a person’s facial region would be more relevant to determining the attribute than the rest of the body.
+Given that, an attention mechanism is used to determine the weight of each section of the entity as follows:

 βj=softmax(v4Wa+(1-mj)ϵ)

-where the parameter matrix Wa maps each location feature into a scalar.
-The value of ϵ is set to negative infinity, which results in the weight of the background approaching zero.
+in which parameter matrix Wa maps each location feature into a scalar.
+Feature map v4 possesses higher-level semantic information that can be used to extract the features of the attributes.
+The value of ϵ is set at negative infinity, so the background information is given little weight.

-In addition to the information of each entity, we expect to obtain the attribute or appraisal of the scene of the image, which can provide more cues of image emotion.
-Therefore, we calculate the scene weight β0 based on the global image:
+The attribute module can also appraise the image scene, providing insight into the overall emotion.
+Based on the global image, the scene weight β0 can be calculated as follows:

 β0=softmax(v4Wa)

-Considering the dependency between attribute and entity, we combine the weighted feature and entity feature as the final output of the attribute module:
+The final attribute output model combines the weighted and identity features thusly:

 fattj=fentj+Pool(v4,βj)

-where j={0,1,...,M} and fent0=j=1Mfentj.
-The fent0 represents the entity information in the whole image.
+in which j={0,1,...,M} and fent0=j=1Mfentj.
+Entity information for the entire image is represented by fent0.

 Emotion Module

-After understanding the entity and attribute contents, we use an emotion module to integrate these features for emotion analysis.
-Specifically, a global feature g on the top of the backbone is extracted via an attention-based global pooling operation, as expressed by:
+The emotion module integrates entity and attribute features for overall emotion analysis.
+The following attention-based global pooling formula is used to extract global feature g:

 g=Pool(v4,softmax(v4Wg))

-where the parameter matrix Wg maps each location feature of the whole image into a scalar.
+in which each location feature of the image is mapped into a scalar via parameter matrix Wg.

-In addition, different entities in an image have different contributions to emotional feelings.
-Thus, we use the attention mechanism to learn the weights of entities, which are calculated as:
+Entities within an image vary in how much they contribute to the overall emotion.
+To accommodate this, an attention mechanism calculates the weights of the entities as follows:

 γ=softmax([fatt0,fatt1,...,fattM]Ws)

-where Ws is the parameter matrix.
+in which Ws is the parameter matrix.

-Finally, the global feature and the weighted information are combined as an emotion feature:
+Lastly, the emotion feature is created by combining the global feature and the weighted information:

 femo=g+j=0Mγjfattj

-Overall, the emotion feature covers entity, attribute, and global semantic information.
+In its entirety, the emotion feature encompasses entity, attribute, and global semantic information.

 Loss Function

-We design three tasks for model learning: entity classification, attribution distribution learning, and emotion analysis.
-In the entity perception stage, the cross-entropy loss of entity classification is computed as:
+Entity classification, attribution distribution, and emotional analysis are the three tasks we study for model learning.
+Cross-entropy loss of entity classification is computed during the entity perception stage with the following formula:

 Lent=-1Mj=1MlogP(yentj|fentj)

-where yent is the entity category.
-We omit the averaging operation between the losses of images for simplicity.
+in which yent represents the entity category.

-Attribute perception introduces subjectivity by learning the distribution of emotional attributes at a fine-grained level.
-The attribute module is optimized by Kullback-Leibler loss, which measures the distance between the predicted distribution and the labeled one:
+The distribution of emotional attributes is highly nuanced, introducing subjectivity into the attribute perception task.
+Kullback-Leibler loss, which measures the distance between predicted and labeled distributions, is used to optimize this module:

 Latt=-1Mj=1Mk=1Kyattj(k)lnP(k|fattj)

-where K is the number of attributes, yatt(k) is the probability of the k-th attribute.
+in which K is the number of attributes and yatt(k) is the probability of the k-th attribute.

-During emotion perception, we employ different loss functions for image emotion classification, regression, and distribution learning.
-The cross-entropy loss is used for emotion classification, which is defined as:
+Different loss functions are used for various tasks during the emotion perception phase.
+Emotion classification employs cross-entropy loss:

 Lemocls=-logP(yemo|femo)

-where yemo is the ground truth label of the image.
+in which yemo is the ground truth label for the image.

-The mean square error loss is used for the emotion regression:
+Emotion regression utilizes mean square error loss:

 Lemoreg=i=1C[yemo(i)-P(i|femo)]2

-where C is the number of emotional space dimensions.
+in which C is the number of emotional space dimensions.

-The Kullback-Leibler loss is used for emotion distribution learning, which is formulated as:
+As in the attribute perception task, Kullback-Leibler loss is used during emotion distribution learning as follows:

 Lemodis=-i=1Dyemo(i)lnP(i|femo)

-where D is the number of emotional categories.
+in which D represents the number of emotional categories.